BCIT-LTC/qcon-api/README.md

 ## Support, Discussion, and Community

-If you need any help with `qcon-api`, please see the [qcon user guide](https://qcon-user-guide.dev.ltc.bcit.ca) or fill-out our [contact form](https://issues.ltc.bcit.ca/web-apps/qcon/qcon-user-guide).
+If you need any help with `qcon`, please see the [qcon user guide](https://qcon-user-guide.dev.ltc.bcit.ca) or fill-out our [contact form](https://issues.ltc.bcit.ca/web-apps/qcon/qcon-user-guide).

 Please submit any `qcon-api` bugs, issues, and feature requests to...[courseproduction@bcit.ca](mailto:courseproduction@bcit.ca) or [bcit-ltc/qcon](https://issues.ltc.bcit.ca/web-apps/qcon/qcon-user-guide).